BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Now, the application became very simple and easy to implement.

 **Do I need to follow Object-Oriented Design (OOD)?**\
-It's obvious that the software can be designed efficiently with object-oriented programming (OOP) as the problem encapsulates data and behavior into packages.
 OOD needs to answer the following questions:
 - What are the components of the software?
 - How do these components interact with each other?